tomerof/vue3-pdfjs-viewer-component/README.md

 - The PDF.js viewer assets are included in this package under `assets/pdfjs`.
 - The component resolves the viewer URL at runtime with `new URL('../assets/pdfjs/web/viewer.html', import.meta.url)` so you don't need to copy anything into your app.
 - For Vite and similar bundlers, we also reference all files under `assets/pdfjs/**` so they are copied to the final build output.
+- Some build tools inline small assets as `data:` URLs.
+The PDF.js viewer cannot be loaded from a `data:` URL because it needs to fetch other relative JS/CSS files.
+To avoid this, the component now falls back to a file URL when it detects a `data:` URL.
+  - Preferred: pass `viewerFolder` to point to a publicly served copy of the `pdfjs` folder (must contain `web/viewer.html`).
+Example: `viewerFolder="/assets/pdfjs"`.
+  - Alternative: set a global before mounting your Vue app: `window.__PDFJS_VIEWER_BASE_URL__ = '/assets/pdfjs'`.
+  - If neither is set, the component will try `/assets/pdfjs/web/viewer.html` by default.
 - If your bundler does not support `import.meta.url` asset URLs, set the `viewerFolder` prop to a publicly served path where you host the `pdfjs` folder (e.g. place `assets/pdfjs` into your app's `public/` and use `viewerFolder="/assets/pdfjs"`).

 Try the example locally